 El Bazar Sábado

 El Bazar Sábado or Saturday Market showcases Mexico’s best-handcrafted work of weaving, beading, carving, painting, etc. There are lovely assortments of artists who sell these treasures in stalls along the streets.
-The works are traditional, sometimes updated to suit tourists tastes.
-And if you know Spanish don’t hesitate to ask more about the goods or haggle a bit.
+The works are traditional, sometimes slightly modified to suit tourists tastes.
+And if you know Spanish don’t hesitate to haggle a bit.